• Skip to primary navigation

 Instructions

-• Whisk the matcha powder and warm water till it forms a thick green paste with no lumps.
-(You can use the electric frother for this if you have 1.)
+• Whisk the matcha powder with warm water till it forms a thick green paste with no lumps.
+(You can use an electric frother too.)

-• Top with the whipped cream and matcha powder if using- you may need to sieve the powder to make sure it doesn't clump.
+• Optional: top with the whipped cream and matcha powder.
+(You may need to sieve the powder to make sure it doesn't clump.)

 • Serve and enjoy!